prakx1/prakx1.github.io/_posts/2023-05-27-pipeline-design-pattern.md

 ## The Concept

 Think of an assembly line where the goal is to manufacture a number of cars.
 The manufacture of each car can be separated into a sequence of smaller operations (e.g., installing a windshield), with each operation assigned to a different worker.
-As the car-to-be moves down the assembly line, it is built up by performing the sequence of operations; each worker, however, performs the same operation over and over on a succession of cars​
+As the car-to-be moves down the assembly line,it is built up by performing the sequence of operations; each worker, however, performs the same operation over and over on a succession of cars​

 The Pipeline Design Pattern involves breaking down a series of computations into distinct stages.
 Each stage performs a part of the computation, then passes it to the next stage while starting on the next computation.
 This allows multiple stages to be processed at the same time, improving efficiency.